 - You can customize the page that will be shown instead of a blocked website.

 - It can manipulate website data differently for different types of users of the computer.

-Although you can block the unwanted domain names by using the intuitive graphical user interface, you can not block IP addresses like other advanced tools.
-But for your child, it is enough because most of the cases, they are not smart enough to enter and IP address.
+Although you can block unwanted domain names using the intuitive graphical user interface, you can not block IP addresses like other advanced tools.
+But for your child, it is enough because, in most cases, they are not smart enough to enter an IP address.